cnidaire/Master1_Internship/report.md

 ## Implementation with python

-I want to make a program that is gathering the sequences and the taxonomy from NCBI and maybe later from other databases for all the record available of the DNA sequences of the nifH gene.
-Here, I didn't worry about the computational time at all because this program is not ought be re-run on a daily basis but more every year or so if it work to create a new version of the database that is uniform and used by all the community.
+I want to make a program that is gathering the sequences and the taxonomy from NCBI and maybe later from other databases for all the records available of the DNA sequences of the nifH gene.
+Here, I didn't worry about the computational time at all because this program not ought to be re-run daily but more once every year or so if it works to create a new version of the database that is uniform and used by all the community.

-I first choose the gene proteins but there were not a lot of sequences and then when I looked at the nucleotide database, I realized that it is at the IUPAC format.
-The IUPAC DNA format is often used because instead of only containing A, T, C, G and U, it contains R,Y, S, W, etc. It gives the information when two or more nucleotides can be used.
+I first chose the gene proteins but there were not a lot of sequences and then when I looked at the nucleotide database, I realized that it is in the IUPAC format.
+The IUPAC DNA format is often used because instead of only containing A, T, C, G, and U, it contains R, Y, S, W, etc. It gives the information when two or more nucleotides can be used.
 However, DADA2 is not able to use well such a FASTA reference file.

 In the end, I think the best idea is to use the Identical Protein Report.
-It will give us individual reports for each identical Amino Acids sequences.
-Even if it doesn't give access right away to the DNA sequence, inside of each report, there is the database it is present in, the reference of the DNA file, the Start and Stop because most of the time this DNA sequence is part of a bigger DNA sequence and the strand.
-With this information, we can download the corresponding DNA sequence for each references in the report.
+It will give us individual reports for each identical Amino Acids sequence.
+Even if it doesn't give access right away to the DNA sequence, inside of each report, there is the database it is present in, the reference of the DNA file, Start and Stop because most of the time this DNA sequence is part of a bigger DNA sequence and the strand.
+With this information, we can download the corresponding DNA sequence for each reference in the report.

 However, I first thought that only one sequence of each report was enough because I thought that the DNA sequences were identical, I mistake that I would have been able to spot on my own if I took the time to take a step back.
 When I obtain my reference file, I obtained some inconsistencies inside.
 That's why I contacted NCBI and only recently received a reply that answered most of my questions. but I haven't been able to implement it yet.

-Therefore, here is how I proceeded with my python code so far.
+Therefore, here is how I proceeded with my Python code so far.